 What about tax deductions?

 The HHS buildings, the Depot and the Section Tool House, are owned and operated by the Town of Hardwick and operated as a public trust institution.
 Your gift may qualify as a charitable deduction for federal income tax purposes.
-The Deed of Gift, which donors are required to sign to transfer ownership of the donation to the HHS, also serves as a tax receipt.
+The Deed of Gift transfers ownership of the donation to the HHS; it also serves as a tax receipt.
 The HHS advises you to seek the counsel of a tax professional.

 Can you tell me how much something I own is worth?

-No. The IRS prohibits the HHS from providing any information on the value (real or perceived) of any object(s) donated or potentially donated to it.
+No. The IRS prohibits the HHS from providing any information on the value (real or perceived) of any object(s).
 To locate an appraiser, consider contacting the Appraisers Association of America or the American Society of Appraisers.
 Also, there are books available within specific subject domains that describe market prices.

 Will you keep my donation forever?

 Collections staff periodically assess the collection and may elect to remove selected artifacts.
-Criteria for removal include materials that no longer serve the HHS’s mission, duplicative holdings, holdings that present a hazard, holding we cannot adequately store or preserve, and artifact which have components have physically deteriorate over time.
-The decision to remove items requires approval by the Collections Committee, and is never taken lightly.
-Materials removed from the collection cannot be returned to donors, but may be transferred to other museums or sold to fund care of other parts of our collections.
+Criteria for removal include: holdings that no longer serve the HHS’s mission, duplicate holdings, holdings that present a hazard, holdings we cannot adequately store or preserve, and holdings which have components that physically deteriorate over time.
+The decision to remove items requires approval by the Collections Committee and is never taken lightly.
+Materials removed from the collection cannot be returned to donors, but may be transferred to other museums or sold to fund the care of other parts of our collections.